ENERZAi/OptimaV2-Docs/docs/guide/install.md

 === "Using Docker"

-    Using docker image is the simplest way for using OptimaV2 However, this is limited for system with amd64 (or x86_64) and CUDA support.
+    Using docker image is the simplest and fastest way to try using OptimaV2.
+We recommend this way if you want to try OptimaV2 in simple way.

+    A. __CPU only__

+    For the CPU only version, we provide two docker images.
+Debug build, and Release build.
+Both of them of capable of experiencing full funcitonality of OptimaV2 (except functionalties that requires cuda support).
+However, release build is more optimized to performance, while debug build allows loading symbols for inspecting code with debugger.

+    Pull the default optima-v2 image

+    ```bash
+    # For debug mode
+    docker pull ezcr.enerzai.com/optima-v2-debug:0.1.0
+    # For release mode
+    docker pull ezcr.enerzai.com/optima-v2-release:0.1.0
+    ```

+    Run the image with optima-v2

+    ```bash
+    # For debug mode
+    docker run -it ezcr.enerzai.com/optima-v2-debug:0.1.0 /bin/bash
+    # For release mode
+    docker run -it ezcr.enerzai.com/optima-v2-release:0.1.0 /bin/bash
+    ```

+    These docker images should have complete setup for using and testing OptimaV2 and OptimaV2 runtime on cpu.

+    B. __With CUDA__

+    If you can use CUDA, we also provide us docker image with CUDA support.
+This way, OptimaV2 can build project towards CUDA supported GPU targets.

     From the enerzai docker registry, you can pull the image with this command

     ```bash
-    docker pull ezcr.enerzai.com/optima-v2:<version>
+    docker pull ezcr.enerzai.com/optima-v2-gpu:0.1.0
     ```

     Now you can run the image using

     ```bash
-    docker run --gpus all -it ezcr.enerzai.com/optima-v2:<version> /bin/bash
+    docker run --gpus all -it ezcr.enerzai.com/optima-v2:0.1.0 /bin/bash
     ```

     This image has all requirements already installed including OptimaV2 runtime.
 You can import torch2nx on your code and try out OptimaV2 directly!

 === "Install using pip"
     We can also install OptimaV2 components using python pip.
 We have our dedicated pypi server hosted in Garnet.
 You can install using pip from it.
 However, you must be connected to ENERZAi internal network

+    __Requirements__

+     * python 3.10
+     * virtual python environment (recommended)
+     * Connection to enerzai internal network
+       * We will have to access Garnet hosted pypi server

     Installing OptimaV2 via pip is just simple as below